On the topology of random complexes built over stationary point processes: Betti numbers of random geometric complexes

 \subsection{Topological preliminaries}

-Recall that \cech and \VR complexes and their faces were already defined at Definitions \ref{def:cech_complex} and \ref{def:rips_complex} in the Introduction, and that the dimension of a face $\sigma$ is $|\sigma|-1$.
+Recall that \v{C}ech and Vietoris--Rips complexes and their faces were already defined at Definitions~\ref{defcechcomplex} and~\ref{defripscomplex} in the \hyperref[secintro]{Introduction}, and that the dimension of a face $\sigma$ is $\llvert \sigma\rrvert-1$.
 Recall also that the edges of the random geometric graph $G(\Phi,r)$ are the $1$-dimensional faces of $C(\Phi,r)$ or $R(\Phi,r)$.